cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 # Guaranteed Stake Updates on Withdrawal

-These are proposed updates to the slasher
+Withdrawals are one of the critical flows in the EigenLayer system.

 ## Storage Model